MakotoMiyamoto/article-drafts/cpp/the-standard-library.md

 }
 ```

-Depending on the way this article is rendered on your browser, you are either required to scroll horizontally to see the rest of the code, or the text has wrapped around on itself.
+Depending on the way this article is rendered on your browser, you are either required to scroll horizontally to see the rest of the code, or the text has wrapped around on itself (or it's just really long).
 It is self-evident that nobody wants to read this, let alone write it.
 So, we can mitigate the tediousness with using-directives:

 ```cpp
 #include <iostream>